SunnysideAaron/statch/docs/ADRs/ADR-00 TLDR of Decisions.md

   - [govulncheck](https://pkg.go.dev/golang.org/x/vuln/cmd/govulncheck)
 - ADR-07 Error Handling
   - wrap errors
-  - stack trace will be handled by slog
+  - **TODO** stack trace will be handled by slog
+    - will this project use logging / slog?
   - msg will be context only.
 Do not include calling or called function names.
   - Don't use words like "error", "failed", "went wrong" "error occurred", "problem found", "failed to ..." in error messages.
   - don't use the ":" character anywhere else except the end of the message.